fluffy/ietf/rtcweb-sdp/rid/draft-pthatcher-mmusic-rid-01.md

 * max-br, for bit rate in bits per second.
 The exact means of keeping withing this limit are left up to the implementation, and instantaneous excursions outside the limit are permissible.
 For any given one-second sliding window, however, the total number of bits in the payload portion of RTP SHOULD NOT exceed the value specific in "max-br."
 * max-pps, for pixel rate in pixels per second.
 This value SHOULD be handled identically to max-fps, after performing the following conversion: max-fps = max-pps / (width * height).
 If the stream resolution changes, this value is recalculated.
 Due to this recalculation, excursions outside the specified maximum are possible during near resolution change boundaries.

-All the attributes are optional and are subjected to negotiation based on the SDP Offer/Answer rules described in {{sec-sdp_o_a}}
+All the constraints are optional and are subjected to negotiation based on the SDP Offer/Answer rules described in {{sec-sdp_o_a}}

+This list is intended to be an initial set of constraints; future documents may define additional constraints; see {{sec-iana_rid}}.
+While this document doesn't define constraints for audio codecs, there is no reason such constraints should be precluded from definition and registration by other documents.

 {{sec-abnf}} provides formal Augmented Backus-Naur Form(ABNF) {{RFC5234}} grammar for each of the "rid-level" attributes defined in this section.